CALIFORNIA PROBATE PROCESS

-Some assets do not go through the probate process, but I will still help you administer them.
+Some assets do not go through the probate process, but we will still help you administer them.
 For example, life insurance, joint tenancy property and revocable trusts, generally do not go through the probate process.

 You should prepare a list of all the decedent’s life insurance policies.
 We should also know about any beneficial interest they had in anyone else’s life insurance policies.
 After we have examined those policies, we will be available to help you or any beneficiary complete and file the forms.

 Riders should be issued on policies of insurance on the decedent’s property, adding your name, as executor, as an insured.
 After the estate assets have been appraised, we will review the policies to be sure that the coverage is adequate.
 Full insurance protection is extremely important to you, because your personal funds may be at stake.

 For your protection, we recommend that you take out a public liability insurance policy, the details of which we will be glad to discuss with you or your agent.
 It is prudent to call an insurance company to determine the availability of “public liability insurance” for yourself as the estate’s representative for the estate property.
 You should locate all insurance policies or contact the decedent’s insurance broker, who may have all the necessary information.
 You should notify all insurance companies of the decedent’s death and of the change of address for future premium notification.
 The coverage under the policies will continue after the decedent’s death for the benefit of the estate as long as the premiums are paid.
 The executor has the right to exercise all incidents of ownership over the policies.